av3nger/cf-images/README.txt

 = 1.5.1 =

 Fixed:
-* Do not replace images on wp-admin if full offload module is not enabled
+* Do not replace images on wp-admin if full offload module is disabled

 = 1.5.0 - 27.10.2023 =